 - To deepen the concept of DRR and its relevance in the overall development of the country;

-- To develop facilitation and animation skills on DRR using participatory tools and techniques.
+- To develop facilitation and animation skills on DRR using par

 - To provide specific skills to integrate DRR as part of long term national and sub national development plans of the country.